 Gillis's research interests focus on how animals use their muscles to generate and coordinate dynamic activities such as locomotion.
 While current knowledge of how muscles function comes from in vitro work in which muscles or their component fibers are studied outside the context of a living organism, Gillis studies how muscles operate within an animal with the goal of eventually relating in vitro properties with in vivo actions.

 In past research projects, Gillis has explored locomotor versatility by examining muscle actions in different physical environments and how body size impacts the ways muscles work during terrestrial locomotion.
 He and his students have also studied the importance of the tail during jumping in lizards.
-Current work in his lab uses toad landing as a model for understanding the biomechanics and neuromuscular control of rapid deceleration
+Recent work in his lab has used toad landing as a model for understanding the biomechanics and neuromuscular control of rapid deceleration, and current experiments are aimed at teasing out the sensory modalities most critical to managing forces associated with impact.

-A frequent contributor to scientific journals, Gillis has published more than 25 peer-reviewed papers, and between 2003 and 2013 was a feature writer for the “Outside JEB” section of the Journal of Experimental Biology, in which he published 36 pieces.
+A frequent contributor to scientific journals, Gillis has published more than 30 peer-reviewed papers, and between 2003 and 2013 was a feature writer for the “Outside JEB” section of the Journal of Experimental Biology, in which he published 36 pieces.
 In 1998 Gillis received a three-year National Research Award from the National Institutes of Health to study "plasticity of limb muscle function during locomotion."
 In 2003, he was awarded over $200,000 from the National Science Foundation (NSF) to study the effects of body size on limb muscle function during locomotion.
 In 2011 he received another $200,000 NSF grant to fund his experiments on the biomechanics and neuromuscular control toad landing.
 His work has been covered by the New York Times, Discovery Channel, various radio shows and other media outlets.
 For two years, in 2012 and 2013, Gillis served as a Program Director in the Physiological and Structural Systems Cluster at the National Science Foundation.
+Since 2015, Gillis has been serving in the College's administration as Associate Dean of Faculty and as the Director of the Science Center.

 - "'Science Cafes' Feed Hunger for Technical Understanding," Daily Hampshire Gazette, May 17, 2013